bcrowell/election/README.md

 The file polls.csv is constructed by first taking the csv file supplied by https://projects.fivethirtyeight.com/polls-page/president_polls.csv and then throwing away any polls unless they meet the following criteria:
-(1) the poll is not listed as a partisan poll; (2) the pollster has a grade of at least B (not B- or B/C);
+(1) the poll is not listed as a partisan poll; (2) the pollster has a grade of at least B- or B/C;
-and (3) the poll is less than 60 days old.
+and (3) the poll is less than 45 days old.
 Polls that satisfy these criteria are all weighted equally.
 These criteria are designed to eliminate certain pollsters like Spry that fivethirtyeight's relatively permissive rules allow in.

 If a single pollster